jramminger/jramminger.github.io/_posts/2019-8-26-preparing_scans.md

 </DIV>
 <DIV align="center">&nbsp;</DIV>

-buuuut, the graphics algorithm of OCR4all seems content with the input (no perceptible further changes/degradation) and the ocr is - again - excellent (note that 'patriae' is read correctly!):
+but, the graphics algorithm of *OCR4all* seems content with the input (no perceptible further changes/degradation) and the ocr is - again - excellent (note that 'patriae' is read correctly!):
 <DIV align="center">
  <img width="600" src="/images/gtminusforty.jpg"><BR>
  <SUP>ocr of *ScanTailor* bitonal conversion</SUP>